linnykoleh/Spring/Notes.md

 ## @Transactional

-**@Transactional** annotation is used for `declarative transaction management` and can be applied to methods and classes.
+- **@Transactional** annotation is used for `declarative transaction management` and can be used on class and method level both in classes and interfaces.
+- When using Spring AOP proxies, only `@Transactional` annotations on public methods will have any effect – applying the `@Transactional` annotation to protected or private methods or methods with package visibility will not cause errors but will not give the desired transaction management,

+- Parameters:
     - `transactionManager` - the transaction manager used to manage the transaction in the context of which the annotated method is executed.
     - `readOnly` - should be used for transactions that involve operations that do not modify the database (example: searching, counting records)
     - `propagation` - transaction propagation. `org.springframework.transaction.annotation.Propagation`
     - `isolation` - the transaction isolation level. `org.springframework.transaction.annotation.Isolation`
     - `timeout` - value represents the number of milliseconds after which a transaction is considered failed,
     - `rollbackFor` - when this type of exception is thrown during the execution of a transactional method, the transaction is rolled back
     - `rollbackForClassName` - name of exception class(es) that are to cause a transaction rollback.
     - `noRollbackFor` - exception class(es) that never are to cause a transaction rollback.
     - `noRollbackForClassName` - names of exception class(es) that never are to cause a transaction rollback.

- Spring allows for using the JPA `javax.transaction.Transactional` annotation as a replacement for the <br/>
+- Spring allows for using the JPA `javax.transaction.Transactional` annotation as a replacement for the <br/>
   Spring `@Transactional` annotation, though it does not have as many configuration options.
+- If one `@Transactional` method call another `@Transactional` method,  <br/>
+  the method will execute in the same transaction context as the first.
+- Declarative transaction management
+    - This is accomplished using annotations or Spring XML configuration.
+- Rollback police
+    - The default rollback policy of Spring transaction management is that automatic rollback only takes place in the case of an unchecked exception being thrown.
+    - The types of exceptions that are to cause a rollback can be configured using the `rollbackFor` element of the `@Transactional` annotation.
+In addition, the types of exceptions that not are to cause rollbacks can also be configured using the `noRollbackFor` element.

 ### PlatformTransactionManager